Glapwell F.C.: History

 The club has hosted the Jamie Walker Charity Match on a few occasions, most recently in 2013, where all proceeds go to local cancer charities where former Glapwell player Walker was successfully treated after his own diagnosis.

 On 22 June 2016 Glapwell confirmed that the club had folded.

 In July 2020, the newly reformed club with a new chairman, committee, management team, playing squad was accepted in to the Central Midlands League, Division One North.
-Dave Turner has been appointed manager, assisted by Lee Fletcher.
+Dave Turner was appointed manager.
 The most notable player in the squad is ex-Accrington Stanley and Doncaster goalkeeper Ross Etheridge.
 A development team will also compete in the Midlands Regional Alliance; the youth team compete in the North Derbyshire Youth Football League and the club also run a KickStarts Sunday morning club for children between 4 and 7 years old on the pitch at Hall Corner.

+In the Summer of 2023 Dave Turner announced that he would be moving to take the reins at South Normanton Athletic FC in the Central Midlands League South Division.
+Dave left with a promotion and 2x top 5 finishes along with a Derbyshire Divisional North Cup Final to his name.
+The same day Dave notified the club that he would be taking every single player across with him.
+This left Glapwell with no management or players for the upcoming season.

+With many applicants interested in the Glapwell job it was Jamie Durham that was selected to rebuild the squad from scratch.
+Jamie was joined by assistant Paul Macfarland who has a wealth of experience at Central Midlands standard and above along with experienced Coach Neal Chatterton.